yellowdolphin/autolevels/README.md

 ## Installation

-If you have python 3.8 or later installed on your computer (Linux, MacOS), open a shell and execute
+If you have python 3.8 or later installed on a Linux or MacOS machine, open a shell and execute

 ```bash
 pip install git+https://github.com/yellowdolphin/autolevels.git